TheAgentCompany/TheAgentCompany/workspaces/tasks/admin-translate-sales-chat/README.md

 First month: 10,350 RMB × 0.7 (30% discount) = 7,245 RMB
 Remaining 11 months: 10,350 RMB × 11 = 113,850 RMB

-Total annual cost: 7,245 + 113,850 = 121,095 RMB
+Annual rental cost: 7,245 + 113,850 = 121,095 RMB

-Since we're interested in a full year lease, we won't need to pay the additional 2,000 RMB service fee that applies to short-term rentals.
+Since we are only interested in one year lease, which doesn't count as long-term rental, we need to pay 2000 RMB service fee per month.

+Total annual cost: 121,095 + 2000 * 12 = 145,095 RMB